ansible/ansible/rst/playbooks.rst

 NOTE: No database or other complex system is required to exchange data between hosts.
 The hosts that you want to reference data from must be included in either the current play or any previous play.

-External Variables And Prompted or Sensitive Data
+External Variables and Prompted or Sensitive Data
 +++++++++++++++++++++++++++++++++++++++++++++++++

 It's a great idea to keep your playbooks under source control, but